iamsanjaykrishnan/ReinforcementLearning_CartPole/README.md

 Training : <br />
 - Training is done on explored data.<br />
 - Reward function is defined as the number of time steps survived.<br />
-- It is trained based on actor critic algorithm. <br />
+- It is trained based on actor critic algorithm, a GAN based algorithm. <br />
 - The critic network models the Q value and the actor network tries to maximize the reward for all possible states that has been explored <br />
 Qvalue = reward_for_current_step + Max_Qvalue_for_next_step<br /><br />
 Hyper parameters<br />